-The School Board's written policies and procedures manual addresses this area.
+The School Board's policies and procedures manual addresses budgeting.

+ii.
 Purchasing, including (1) how purchases are initiated, (2) how vendors are added to the vendor list, (3) the preparation and approval process of purchase requisitions and purchase orders, (4) controls to ensure compliance with the Public Bid Law, and (5) documentation required to be maintained for all bids and price quotes.

-The School Board's written policies and procedures manual addresses this area.
+The School Board's policies and procedures manual addresses purchasing.